englishthomas/training/Docusaurus/FederationGateway/02_Federation_Gateway_Requirements_andPrerequisites.md

-## Federation Gateway Preprequisites and Requiremets
+## Federation Gateway Prerequisites and Requiremets

 ### When is an FGW Required?